sridharnandigam/GestureRecognition/README.md

 # Gesture Recognition using LSTM models and Accelerometer Data

-Contributers: @sridharnandigam, @175552, and @SunghuJustinKim
+Contributors: @sridharnandigam, @175552, and @SunghuJustinKim

 ## Project Concept
   - As the title suggests, this project uses a Keras LSTM model to recognize gestures with accelerometer data from an Android device.